-As is the case with so many epic love affairs, Adele's relationship with music's biggest night has had her running the emotional gamut.
-Over the years on Grammys night she has experienced both the highest of highs as well as some simply awful moments—sometimes within just a few hours, if not minutes.
+As is the case with so many epic love affairs, Adele has run the emotional gamut on music's biggest night, experiencing both the highest of highs as well as what she herself would probably call some truly s--t moments—sometimes within just a few hours, if not minutes.

 From the moment she flew onto the Recording Academy's radar with her 2008 debut album 19, the two of them had something special.